 The best way to protect your home is to use:

 With a surge protector, you can rest assured that your home equipment will be protected from damage over time from power surges, and you’ll have the maximum protection possible during power failures and storms.
 For help, contact Arpi’s Industries today!
-We’ve been serving greater Calgary-area homeowners for almost 50 years.
+We’ve been serving greater Calgary-area homeowners for over 55 years.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information about surge protectors and other HVAC topics, download our free Home Comfort Resource guide.